zachglick/Ising/README.md

   c) Reran the 60x60 test for the same number of cycles as the 20x20 test.
 A cycle is N^2 steps, so this was 10^6 * (60)^2 / (20)^2 = 9 * 10^6 steps
   Noted things about equilibrium time that did/didn't made these two tests equivalent

-Part 2: Exploring Critical Behavior
+## Part 2: Exploring Critical Behavior

   a) Computed <E>, <E^2>, <M>, <M^2> after equilibration period:
   b) Temperature dependence of magnetization
   c) Numerical evaluation of sigma_E and sigma_M
   d) Heat capacity (numerical temperature derivative)

-Part 3: Effects of a Magnetic Field
+## Part 3: External Magnetic Field

   a) Implement this additional Hamiltonian term in your MC code
   b) You can estimate the relative strength of the field by how much the energy of the